rishita-verma01/certifications/README.md

 # 🎓 Certifications

 This repository contains all my **certificates**.
 You can click the verification links to view each credential.
-Also included are the PDF files of the certificates, grades, and skills/topics for each.

----
----

 ## 📜 Certifications